Skip to content

 What is a Pharmaceutical QMS?

-a structured framework that oversees all aspects of quality in drug manufacturing, from raw material procurement to product distribution.
+A pharmaceutical QMS is a structured framework that oversees all aspects of quality in drug manufacturing, from raw material procurement to product distribution.
 It ensures that all processes comply with GMP guidelines, regulatory standards, and internal quality objectives.
 A well-designed QMS minimizes risks, supports continuous improvement, and fosters customer trust by delivering safe and effective products.

 Step 1: Understand Regulatory Requirements